zooko/potential-guacamole/README.md

 (Narrator voice: there were actually 6, judging by self-assigned timestamps in git commits.)

 ---

+DONE: check each submission for matching the official BLAKE3 test vectors

 TODO: add checks for packaging, docs, tests, benchmarks